eProsima/Micro-XRCE-DDS-docs/docs/shapes_demo.rst

 Shapes Demo
 ===========

-`ShapesDemo <https://github.com/eProsima/ShapesDemo>`_ is an interactive example for testing how *Fast RTPS* working in the DDS Global Data Space.
+`ShapesDemo <https://github.com/eProsima/ShapesDemo>`_ is an interactive example for testing how `Fast RTPS` working in the `DDS Global Data Space`.
-Because the aim of *Micro RTPS* is connect a client to the DDS World, in this example we will create a client which will interact with the *Shapes Demo*.
+Because the aim of `Micro RTPS` is connect a `XRCE Client` to the `DDS World`, in this example we will create a client which will interact with the `Shapes Demo`.
 This interactive client waits for user input indicating commands to execute.

 The available commands are the following: